Easter Cookies

 Baking

-- Preheat oven to 350ºF/180ºC.
-Set to 160ºC if using fan oven.
-Cookies can be baked using 3-inch/7.5 cm Ø tartlet rings.
-Bake for 8 minutes, then gently press down with a flat device, and bake for 7 minutes more.
-Do not overcook cookies.
-They are always better underdone than overdone.
-Let cool to room temp before adding the toppings.
+- Preheat your fan oven to 330°F (160°C).
+Bake the cookies using 3-inch (7.5 cm) tartlet rings.
+Bake for 6 minutes, then gently press down with a flat tool, and bake for an additional 7 minutes.
+Do not overbake the cookies—they are always better slightly underdone than overdone.
+Let cool to room temperature before adding the toppings.

 Chocolate Spaghetti

 - Top each cookie with a frozen chocolate spaghetti nest.
-Fill the center of the cookies with jam and garnish with a couple of Easter eggs.
+Fill the center of each cookie with jam and garnish with a couple of Easter eggs.
 Enjoy!

 Ready to discover this recipe?
 You're only 1 step away.